A Twist in Time

 Sakura felt a sharp, tingling pain in her neck.

 Tsunade injected the liquid.
 Instinctively, Sakura pulled open the scroll.
 Very quickly, the room started melting away.
-Black spots appeared at the corners of her eyes and the walls caved in on her, as if the natural properties of space and time no longer existed.
-The ceiling was getting lower and lower, the shelves and cabinets twisting out of proportion.
+Black spots appeared at the corners of her eyes and the walls caved in and twisted out of proportion as if the natural properties of space and time no longer existed.
+The ceiling was getting lower and lower, the shelves and cabinets shrinking and dissolving.

-And through all this, her mind started wandering.
+And through all this, Sakura's mind was wandering.
 Where was Orochimaru now?
 Where were her family and friends?

 What about him?

-Sakura used all her energy to focus on the face of her mentor, which was being obscured by rapidly expanding black spots.
+Sakura used all of her energy to focus on the face of her mentor, which was being obscured by rapidly expanding black spots.
 "You might not create a perfect world, Sakura.
-But whatever you create, I'm betting that it will sure as hell be better than the one we're in now."
+But whatever you create, I'm betting that it will sure as hell be better than the one we've got now."

 Sakura felt a sudden, manic urge to laugh.
-Tsunade, famously regarded in casinos across the ninja world as the biggest loser, was betting on Sakura to save the world.
+Tsunade Senju, famously regarded in casinos across the ninja world as the biggest loser, was betting on Sakura to save the world.

 What on earth did she get herself into?